Skip to content

 Plugin Groups

-Sase defines six entry point groups:
+Sase defines eight entry point groups:

 Entry Point Group Entry Point Value Purpose Example Plugin